 The namespace extension mechanism provides a convenient way to associate a small amount of application-specific information with a model defi ned in CellML.
 However, it is recommended that applications needing to store large amounts of information, such as rendering or simulation information, do so in a separate document.
-This will make CellML documents easier to exchange, and will prevent the loss of application-specific information if the model is passed through applications unaware of the extensions.
+This will make CellML documents easier to exchange and will prevent the loss of application-specific information if the model is passed through applications unaware of the extensions.

 Figure 1 contains some example CellML elements, each of which defi nes a name attribute.
 The values of the name attribute on the fi rst three elements are valid CellML identifi ers.
-The values of the name attribute on the last two elements are invalid identifi ers.
+The values of the name attribute on the last three elements are invalid identifi ers.

 '''

-The following elements have name attributes with valid values.
+"The following elements have name attributes with valid values.

 -->

-<component name="my_favorite_component" />
+"Component name="my_favorite_component" />

-<variable name="ca2_conc" units="millimolar" />
+"Variable name="ca2_conc" units="millimolar" />

-<model name="model1345" />
+"model name="model1345" />

-<!-- The following elements have name attributes with invalid values.
-Names may not consist purely of underscores or contain colons. -->
+"Independent of the following elements have name attributes with invalid values.

+Names may not consist purely of underscores, contain colons, or begin with a digit. -->

-<component name="" />
+"Component name="my_model:my_component" />

-<component name="my_model:my_component" /> '''
+"Component name="my_model:my_component" />